NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

   =========================  =====
   Unmet Hours: Heating (hr)  Number of hours where the heating setpoint is not maintained.
   Unmet Hours: Cooling (hr)  Number of hours where the cooling setpoint is not maintained.
+  Unmet Hours: Driving (hr)  Number of hours where the driving schedule of electric vehicles is not met
   =========================  =====

-These numbers reflect the number of hours during the heating/cooling season when the conditioned space temperature deviates more than 0.2 deg-C (0.36 deg-F) from the heating/cooling setpoint.
+The unmet heating and cooling numbers reflect the number of hours during the heating/cooling season when the conditioned space temperature deviates more than 0.2 deg-C (0.36 deg-F) from the heating/cooling setpoint.
+The unmet driving numbers include any time in which the discharge schedule is exceeds 0 while the EV battery's state of charge is at its minimum level.

 Peak Building Electricity
 ~~~~~~~~~~~~~~~~~~~~~~~~~